apnadkarni/blt/doc/comboentry.rst

     The default is "0".

   **-selectcommand** *cmdString*
-    Specifies a TCL command to be invoked when an item is selected: either by clicking on the item or using the **select** operation.
+    Specifies a TCL command to be invoked the selection changes.
     If *cmdString* is "", then no command is invoked.
 The default is "".

   **-selectforeground** *colorName*
     Specifies the color of selected text.
 The default is "white".